Biblical Wisdom: Self-Care Is Not Selfish, and Self-Centeredness is Not Self-Love

-The type of behavior I'm focusing on is that which neglects taking the time needed to understand or even consider another person’s point-of-view or feelings.
+The type of self-centeredness I'm focusing on is that which neglects taking the time needed to understand or even consider another person’s point-of-view or feelings.
 It is behavior that narrows your perspective of the world around you, that hinders your ability to see your own true beauty, or the true beauty of those around you, because of self-absorbed behavior.
 Focusing your entire being, every day, on thoughts, concerns, and activities intended for the benefit of you and only you, is what this Hub looks as being self-centered.

 It is Not Selfish to Love Yourself ...